 The optimization of energies with respect to a set of variables which can take one of multiple labels is among the central algorithmic challenges in computer vision and image analysis.
-The prototypical example of multilabel problems is multiregion image segmentation, where every pixel is assigned one of finitely many region labels.
+The prototypical example of multi-label problems is multiregion image segmentation, where every pixel is assigned

+C. Nieuwenhuis (⊠) · E. Töppe · D. Cremers Departments of Computer Science and Mathematics, TU München, Germany e-mail: claudia.nieuwenhuis@in.tum.de one of finitely many region labels.
 Apart from segmentation, continuous estimation problems such as denoising, deblurring, stereo and optical flow can be approximated as a multilabel problem on a discretized label space.
 We will restrict our attention to algorithms which aim at minimizing a specific class of multiregion segmentation functionals, often referred to as the Potts problem in the MRF community or the minimal partition problem in the PDE community.

-Over the years, numerous algorithms have been proposed to tackle multilabel optimization problems, both in the community of partial differential equations (PDEs) and in the community of Markov Random Fields (MRFs).
+Over the years, numerous algorithms have been proposed to tackle multi-label optimization problems, both in the community of partial differential equations (PDEs) and in the community of Markov random fields (MRFs).
 As a result one may ask how these algorithms compare in theory and in practice.
-In [18], an experimental comparison of discrete and continuous optimization approaches was presented for the specific case of binary labeling problems.
-In recent years, the focus has shifted from binary labeling to the more general multilabel problem, with a multitude of competing algorithms to solve it.
-The contribution of this paper is to provide a systematic theoretical and experimental comparison of algorithms for multilabel problems of the minimal partition type, pointing out relations, equivalences and differences.
+Klodt et al. (2008) presented an experimental comparison of discrete and continuous optimization approaches for the specific case of binary labeling problems.
+In recent years, the focus has shifted from binary labeling to the more general multi-label problem, with a multitude of competing algorithms to solve it.
+The contribution of this paper is to provide a systematic theoretical and experimental comparison of algorithms for multi-label problems of the minimal partition type, pointing out relations, equivalences and differences.